Coaches Frequently Asked Questions

 Any reported incidents of coaches, parents, players or spectators bullying or showing aggressive behaviour toward coaches, players or umpires are reviewed by the convenor and may be reviewed by the KWHLB Disciplinary Committee where any disciplinary action is determined.
 Disciplinary action may include a warning, or game(s), season or league suspensions.
 Details are outlined in the KWHLB Codes of Conduct.

 All volunteer coaches are provided with a team jersey, a KWHLB hat and black baseball pants.
 This is the required coaching uniform for all house league games.
 Coaches have the option to wear their own black baseball pants, in lieu of the pants provided by the league.
-Shorts are not permitted and umpires will not permit coaches wearing shorts onto the diamonds.
+Shorts and open-toed shoes are not permitted and umpires will refuse access on field if shorts or open-toed shoes are worn.

 There is no dress code for team practices.